Top tips for choosing private health insurance

 8. Reassess your insurance regularly

-This can be achieved through research or using useful tools like our health insurance comparison service.
+This can be achieved through research or useful tools like our health insurance comparison service.
 It allows you to compare policies, extras, benefits and costs from a variety of health insurance providers in one convenient location.
 It’s simple to use, free and takes just minutes to reach a result.

 Curious how private health insurance compares to Medicare?
 Learn more about the difference between the public and private health system with our guide.